Adding Validations

 Achieve complex verifications on your website with Low Code Automation Validations.

-In this guide, we will explore the three essential validation methods offered by Low Code Automation, designed to streamline the validation process for your automated tests.
-With Low Code Automation, you can effortlessly ensure the accuracy and reliability of your workflows without the need for extensive coding expertise.
-It provides the following three validation methods:
+This guide outlines the four essential validation methods offered by Low Code Automation, designed to streamline the validation process for your automated tests.
+Low Code Automation enables users to effortlessly ensure the accuracy and reliability of your workflows without the need for extensive coding expertise.
+It provides the following four validation methods:

 Visual Validation